Blokz101/Veins-Of-Miridan/content/Brainstorming/Weave Stone BRAIN STORMING.md

 		- Varies from Sorcerer to Sorcerer depending on what kind of cut they were drawn to.
 	- Wizard
 		- Generally a very complex shape with twisting geometry.
-		- Designed to allow the Wizard to interact with the [[Weave]] in complex ways to obtain complex results.
+		- Designed to allow the Wizard to interact with the [[Weave BRAIN STORMING]] in complex ways to obtain complex results.
 	- Artificier
-		- Varies depending on the instrument that the [[Weave Stone]]
+		- Varies depending on the instrument that the [[Weave Stone BRAIN STORMING]]
 	- Barbarian
 	- Druid
 	- Bard